Multi-factor authentication: Possession

-Multi-factor authentication also has application in physical security systems.
+Multi-factor authentication can also be applied in physical security systems.
 These physical security systems are known and commonly referred to as access control.
 Multi-factor authentication is typically deployed in access control systems through the use, firstly, of a physical possession (such as a fob, keycard, or QR-code displayed on a device) which acts as the identification credential, and secondly, a validation of one's identity such as facial biometrics or retinal scan.
 This form of multi-factor authentication is commonly referred to as facial verification or facial authentication.

 Inherent

-These are factors associated with the user, and are usually biometric methods, including fingerprint, face, voice, or iris recognition.
+Inherent factors ("something the user is"), are factors associated with the user, and are usually biometric methods, including fingerprint, face, voice, or iris recognition.
 Behavioral biometrics such as keystroke dynamics can also be used.

 Location

 Increasingly, a fourth factor is coming into play involving the physical location of the user.
 While hard wired to the corporate network, a user could be allowed to login using only a pin code.
-Whereas if the user was off the network, entering a code from a soft token as well could be required.
-This could be seen as an acceptable standard where access into the office is controlled.
+Whereas if the user was off the network or working remotely, a more secure MFA method such as entering a code from a soft token as well could be required.
+Adapting the type of MFA method and frequency to a users' location will enable you to avoid risks common to remote working.